 - Decorate the cake with some fresh blackberries, and some edible flowers.
 If using non-edible flowers, make sure to practice food safety best practices and use your own judgement.
 I’ve found this tutorial to be helpful.

 And that’s it!
 Now you have a beautiful, rustic cake that’s a showstopper in both looks and flavor!
 I hope you guys enjoy it!

-If you make this gorgeous and delicious blackberry lavender chocolate cake, leave a comment below and rate the recipe on the recipe card.
+If you make this gorgeous vegan blackberry lavender chocolate cake, leave a comment below and rate the recipe on the recipe card.
 And please share your photos with me on Instagram, tag @thecuriouschickpea and #thecuriouschickpea.
 I love seeing your recreations!

 - 2 1/2 cup (296g) all purpose flour

 - 1/4 cup (72g) maple syrup, dark amber

 Lavender Blackberry Jam